biicode/docs/hardware/arduino/getting_started/biicodews.rst

 USB port
 ^^^^^^^^

-USB where you have the Arduino board connected
+USB where you have the Arduino board connected.

 **Linux**